-Adeno Addis received his undergraduate education in Australia and did his graduate work in the United States.
-He has published extensively in the areas of constitutional law, communications law, jurisprudence and public international law.
-Recent publications include Imagining Home from Afar: Community and Peoplehoold in the Age of the Diaspora, 45 Vanderbilt Journal of Transnational Law 963 (2012); Constitutions as Autobiographies of Peoples (Nations), in Future of Comparative Study in Law (Chuo University Press, 2011); Torture as a Counterterrorism Strategy, XLIV Comparative Law Review 129 (2010); Authority and Community, 18 Asia Pacific Law Review 63 (2010); Imagining the International Community: The Constitutive Dimension of Universal Jurisdiction, 31 Human Rights Quarterly 129 (2009); Deliberative Democracy in Severely Fractured Societies, 16 Indiana Journal of Global Studies 59 (2009); Informal Suspension of Normal Processes: The ‘War on Terror’ as an Autoimmunity Crisis, 87 Boston University Law Review 323 (2007).
+He received his undergraduate education in Australia and did his graduate work in the United States.
+He has published extensively on constitutional law, international human rights, jurisprudence and public international law.
+Recent publications include The Role of Human Dignity in a World of Plural Values and Ethical Commitments, 31 Netherlands Quarterly of Human Rights 403 (2013); Imagining Home from Afar: Community and Peoplehood in the Age of the Diaspora, 45 Vanderbilt Journal of Transnational Law 963 (2012); Torture as a Counterterrorism Strategy, XLIV Revue de Droit Compare/Comparative Law Review 129 (2010); Authority and Community, 18 Asia Pacific Law Review 63 (2010); Imagining the International Community: The Constitutive Dimension of Universal Jurisdiction, 31 Human Rights Quarterly 129 (2009); Deliberative Democracy in Severely Fractured Societies, 16 Indiana Journal of Global Studies 59 (2009); Informal Suspension of Normal Processes: The “War on Terror” as an Autoimmunity Crisis, 87 Boston University Law Review 323 (2007).

-Professor Addis has taught at a number of universities, including City University of Hong Kong, Boston University, Cornell University, Duke University, Macquarie University (Australia) and the University of Melbourne (Australia) and has lectured at many other institutions.
-He is a member of the American Society of International Law and has served as a member of its Executive Council.
+He has taught at a number of universities, including City University of Hong Kong, Boston University, Cornell University, Duke University, Macquarie University (Australia) and the University of Melbourne (Australia) and has lectured at many other institutions.
+He is a member of the American Society of International Law and has served on its executive council.
 He is also a member of the American Society for Political and Legal Philosophy (ASPL).
 ASPL’s yearbook published his essay “On Human Diversity and the Limits of Toleration.”
-Professor Addis is on the advisory board of a number of publications such as Human Rights and the Global Economy and Tsehai Publishers.
+He also sits on the advisory boards for a number of publications, such as Human Rights and the Global Economy and Tsehai Publishers.

 Professor Addis' CV